 Think of a number, square it and subtract your starting number.
 Is the number you’re left with odd or even?
 How do the images help to explain this?

 These squares have been made from Cuisenaire rods.
 Can you describe the pattern?
 What would the next square look like?

 In each of the pictures the invitation is for you to: Count what you see.
 Identify how you think the pattern would continue.

 Take a counter and surround it by a ring of other counters that MUST touch two others.
 How many are needed?

 Watch this film carefully.
 Can you find a general rule for explaining when the dot will be this same distance from the horizontal axis?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?

 Place the numbers from 1 to 9 in the squares below so that the difference between joined squares is odd.
 How many different ways can you do this?